jessica-hsu/testing/test.md

-The ingredients are simple: butter, sugar, and flour.
+ingredients are simple: butter, sugar, and flour.
 They often include vanilla extract, but I omit it because it’s too strong for matcha flavor.

 These cookies are crisp rather than chewy or soft.
 If you have tried and love shortbread cookies, you can expect a similar crispy texture.